 Show off the colors you selected, and enhance the space with outdoor lighting.
-Fill the space with table lanterns and LED outdoor candles, adding string lights to set the mood and give your space just the right ambiance.
+Fill the space with table lanterns and LED outdoor candles, adding string lights and select from one of the many best backyard fire pits to set the mood and give your space just the right ambiance.

 Don’t forget finishing touches like planters and flowers that play well with your patio furniture and can literally breathe life into a space.
 Drop ‘n Bloom, which have pre-selected arrangements in containers, is an easy way to include live goods.
 Simply choose the arrangement you prefer and drop it right into pottery that accentuates your patio.
 Outdoor chalkboards are also a fun touch for kids to doodle and they’re great for things like the menu when you’re having a BBQ.